OpenSourceOV/scanner-image-capture-instructions/instructions.md

     It is important that the appropriate mode is set before copying these values.
 The X and Y offsets are different in the different modes...

-10. One at a time copy the values from the input boxes (double-click the value to highlight then CTRL-C or CMD-C for mac to copy) and overwrite the relevant parameter in the script (double-click the parameter to highlight then CTRL-V for windows or COMMAND-V for mac to replace with the copied value).
+10. One at a time copy the values from the input boxes (double-click the value to highlight then CTRL-c) and overwrite the relevant parameter in the script (double-click the parameter to highlight then CTRL-v to replace with the copied value).

     ```
     Func scanningProcedure()